RajneshB/NITCONF-Evening_batch-Group_2/Docs/README.md

 * Security considerations include user authentication, authorization mechanisms, and data protection measures to ensure the confidentiality and integrity of user information.

-### 2.4.6 Compatibility Requirements:

-* The application is designed for cross-platform compatibility, ensuring it runs smoothly irrespective of the user's operating system.
-* It is compatible with modern web browsers, including Google Chrome, Mozilla Firefox, Microsoft Edge, and Safari.

 ### 2.4.7 Dependencies:

-* The system relies on the Spring Framework (specific version as per development), a compatible database (e.g., MySQL, PostgreSQL), and frontend technologies (HTML5, CSS3, JavaScript).
+* The system relies on the Spring Framework (specific version as per development), a compatible database (MongoDB), and frontend technologies (HTML5, CSS3, JavaScript).
-* Containerization is achieved using Docker and Kubernetes, and API testing tools such as Postman, swagger.io, and SoapUI are integrated into the development and testing process.

 ## 2.5 Design and implementation constraints